Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Simulation description

 From these vertical profiles and with linear interpolation, we can evaluate the bed height $h_b(t)$ given as the vertical position, for which $\phi(h_b,t) = 0.1$ ~\citep{kidanemariam2014}.
 Note that other authors have used different threshold values for this definition~\citep{houssais2016,biegert2017}, but due to the sharp gradient of the profile at the interface region, the actual value to determine $h_b$ does not have an impact on our analysis of rheological quantities.
 The temporal evolution of the bed height due to the movement of the top particle layer is illustrated in figure~\ref{fig:bed_quantities_over_time}.
 It can be seen that when increasing the polydispersity of the bed, fluctuations in $h_b$ become larger and also, on average, the bed expands more.

 Based on these evaluations, we define an instant of time that marks the beginning of our averaging time, $t_0$.
-This is done to exclude the initial dilation phase of the sediment bed and, in particular, exclude morphological effects due to vertical sorting for the polydisperse cases.
-The temporal averaging windows for the different cases are stated in table~\ref{tab:bed_properties} and visualized in figure~\ref{fig:bed_quantities_over_time} as gray shaded areas.
+As mentioned above, this is done to exclude the initial dilation phase of the sediment bed and, in particular, \RevOne{possible morphological effects due to vertical grain size segregation for the polydisperse cases, see Appendix \ref{sec:app1}}. \RevTwo{Hence, no significant changes in the rheological quantities nor the local particle size distributions are observed during the evaluation period.} The temporal averaging windows for the different cases are stated in table~\ref{tab:bed_properties} and visualized in figure~\ref{fig:bed_quantities_over_time} as gray shaded areas.
 The slightly different end times originate from the different total run time of the simulations.

 These considerations finally allow us to obtain the time-averaged particle volume fraction as

 where the angular brackets indicate averaging in time as implied by the subscript $t$.
 Similarly, we evaluate the time-averaged bed height and state it in table~\ref{tab:setups_evaluation}.